 Think about how long it would take to dissolve a sugar cube in water versus how long it would take to dissolve and an equal amount of granular sugar.
 A sugar cube would dissolve slower because the combined surface area of all of the sugar granules is much greater than the surface area of the sugar cube.
 More surface area means more contact with the water molecules, which allows the granular sugar to dissolve more quickly.

-Another reason why other plant-based protein powders have a gritty texture is their high insoluble fiber content.
+Another reason why some plant-based protein powders have a gritty texture is their high insoluble fiber content.
 Plants contain insoluble fiber, and the more insoluble fiber a plant contains, the more that it will taste like dirt.
 The plant proteins with the most fiber tend to be those made with seeds (pumpkin seeds, chia seeds, etc.).

-In order to mask the chalkiness and grittiness, many companies use food additives like xanthan gum and sunflower lecithin.
+In order to mask the grittiness, many companies use food additives like xanthan gum and sunflower lecithin.
 You want to steer clear of products made with ingredients like these.
 At best, food additives add little to no nutritional value to your protein powder, and at worst, they mess with your gut.
 Keep reading to learn more.

-Food additives are hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
-As they eat, these bacteria produce gas, which causes bloating and stomach pain.
+Food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+As they eat, these bacteria produce gas, causing bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine and trigger the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.